onaio/onadata/docs/proposals/data-import.md

 ## Questions

 1. What happens if an upload file has repeats?
+Repeats will be part of data.
 2. Which Excel sheet should have the data imported?
+The first sheet.
 3. Should an Excel template file be provided?
+Yes, API endpoint will be added.
 4. Should it be possible to REVERT this process?
 NO
-5. How should we notify the user of upload status/progress?
+5. How should we notify the user of upload status/progress? messaging notification, job status query?
 6. What limits should we impose on data file uploads?
 In megabytes or number rows?
-7. Is the process supposed to be atomic - i.e. all uploads go through, or partial uploads will do.
+7. Is the process supposed to be atomic - i.e. all uploads go through, or partial uploads will do?
+Partial uploads to be supported.
 8. Should data imports from exports link the submitted by the user?
+Yes.
 9. Should media links be downloaded into the new submission?
 Only data will be imported; media attachments will not be imported.